-Radicchio, on the other hand, is a leafy chicory also known as Italian chicory which has been cultivated here in Italy since the 15th century, especially in the Italian regions of Veneto (where I live) Trentino and Friuli Venezia Giulia.
+Radicchio, on the other hand, is a leafy chicory also known as Italian chicory which has been cultivated here in Italy since the 15th century.
+It’s particularly popular in the Italian regions of Veneto (where I live), Trentino and Friuli Venezia Giulia.

-This beetroot and radicchio pesto was quite different, as the sweetness of the beetroot offsets the sourness of the radicchio.
+This beetroot and radicchio pesto was quite different to the only radicchio one.
+The sweetness of the beetroot offsets the sourness of the radicchio.
 The beetroot also gives it a beautiful colour!
 Apart from the flavour and beauty of this pesto, it is also, as you can imagine, very healthy!

 So, next time you are thinking of making homemade pesto why not give this version a try?
 It is simple to make and like other types of pesto can be eaten with pasta, on bread or pizza or even as a dip.

-- 200g red radicchio (I used 'di chioggia')
+- 200 g red radicchio (7oz) I used 'di chioggia'

-- 3 tablespoons of chopped walnuts
+- 3 tbsp walnuts chopped

-- half a cup of extra virgin olive oil
+- 1/2 cup extra virgin olive oil

 - Wash the radicchio and cut it into strips taking care to remove the most bitter white parts.